| February

 on Lake Geneva, the guy who owned the guesthouse across the

+lake used to hire out binoculars, like long-lens paparazzi."
 On the subject of his own fame, Miller is dismissive.
 It

 is something to be managed, he says, but adds it isn't something